pierremergon/pierremergon/README.md

 - 👋 Hi, I’m Mergon
-- 👀 I’m interested in designing and learning how things work.
+- 👀 I’m interested in designing tiny embedded systems.
-- 🌱 I’m currently learning AWS development, FPGAs, building a CubeSat for my degree project, to monitor Plasma and magnetic field effects.
+- 🌱 I’m currently learning Automation, FPGAs, building a CubeSat for my degree project, which will help to monitor Plasma and magnetic field effects.
 - 💞️ I’m looking to collaborate on Electronics development, or IOT sensor integration.
 - 📫 You can reach me @ mergonpierre0@gmail.com